The Internal Audit charter was passed by UCA's Board of Trustees on February 10th, 2010.

 - Participating in system design as an advisor.

 - Testing for evidence of fraud, embezzlement, theft, waste, etc., in the performance of auditing procedures.

 Organizational Responsibility, Reporting Relationships, and Authority

-The Office of Internal Audit reports directly to the University of Central Arkansas Audit Committee per Board Policy 213 effective 5/8/09.
-The Audit Committee is responsible for reviewing and concurring in the appointment, replacement, reassignment or dismissal of the Director of Internal Auditing or any staff person of such office.
-The Director will administratively report to the Chief of Staff for salary, budget, travel and other operating expenses subject to the approval of the chair.
+The Office of Internal Audit reports directly to the University of Central Arkansas Audit and Finance Committee per Board Policy 213 as amended on May 30, 2014.
+The Audit and Finance Committee is responsible for reviewing and concurring in the appointment, replacement, reassignment or dismissal of the Director of Internal Auditing or any staff person of such office.
+The Director will administratively report to General Counsel for salary, budget, travel and other operating expenses subject to the approval of the chair.

 The employees of the Office of Internal Audit are granted full, free, and unrestricted access to all manual or electronic records (including medical), policies, physical properties, plans, and personnel relevant to any audit or review.
 Documents and information given to internal auditors during the course of an audit or review will be handled in a prudent and confidential manner.

 To ensure the independence and objectivity, the staff of the Office of Internal Audit has no direct responsibility or authority for activities or operations that may be audited or reviewed.
 For example, internal auditors do not develop or install procedures, prepare records, make management decisions, or engage in any other activity that could be reasonably construed to compromise their independence.
 Internal Auditors are not, however, precluded from making recommendations and suggestions for the improvement of internal controls or operating policies and procedures.
 An audit or review does not substitute or relieve other University personnel from their assigned responsibilities.